Bealby/grandpas-pocket-watch-shop/README.md

 around 1914 when wrist watches started to come into fashion.

-Although their professional usage in the modern environment has come to an end they still hold a lot of value and attraction for many enthusiast who enjoy both the pleasure of owning as well as fixing and refurbishing them.
+Although their professional usage in the modern environment has come to an end they still hold a lot of value and attraction for enthusiasts who enjoy both the pleasure of owning one as well as fixing and refurbishing them.

 Although a niche market the value of Pocket watches and parts can be highly sought after and highly valued.

-the aim of this Website is to provide an outlet for Pocket Watches, parts and tools.
+The aim of this Website is to provide an outlet for 'Pocket Watches', 'Parts' and 'Tools'.
 To fill the gap in the market of a modern e-commerce Website that paves the way for a smooth, easy and friendly place for consumers to search, view and purchase
 Pocket Watches, Parts and Tools.

 ---